BitOMC/bitomc.github.io/README.md

-# BitOMC - Adaptive Pricing for Bitcoin Contracts
+# BitOMC - Adaptive Pricing for Bitcoin Payments

 <em>Minting begins on block 855,000 (est. Thursday 8/1/24)</em>

-BitOMC is an experimental metaprotocol that defines an adaptive unit of account for Bitcoin-settled contracts.
+BitOMC is an experimental metaprotocol that defines an adaptive unit of account for Bitcoin-settled payments.

 ## Intro
 In a world with ever-changing economic conditions, Bitcoin's fixed supply makes it unattractive as a unit of account in contracts where payment is due in the future.
 BitOMC addresses this by defining an adaptive unit of account that can facilitate price stability in a Bitcoin economy, without changing Bitcoin's core protocol.
 Using two interconvertible assets, Tighten and Ease, BitOMC establishes a dynamic interest rate and a new unit of Bitcoin called the "util".
 This system allows for more predictable Bitcoin-settled payments, potentially accelerating Bitcoin's adoption in commerce while preserving its fundamental properties as a store of value.